rtuhpc/hpc-platform/doc/index.rst

 HPC Platform User Guide
 =======================

-This page provides instructions for using computing resources and tools available through the HPC platform.
+This page provides instructions for using different tools and interfaces available through the High-performance Computing (HPC) platform.

 .. toctree::
    :maxdepth: 2